templecloud/website/lessons/3d-basic-rendering/rasterization-practical-implementation/rasterization-practical-implementation.md

 }
 ```

 Recall that `a` and `b` in this function are the triangle vertices and that `c` is the pixel coordinates (in raster space).
 One interesting thing to note is that this function is going to be called for each pixel contained in the triangle bounding box.
 Though while we iterate over multiple pixels only `c` changes.
 The variables `a` and `b` stay the same.
-Suppose we evaluate the equation one time and get a result `w0`:
+Suppose we evaluate the equation once and get a result `w0`:

 ```
 w0 = (b.x - a.x) * (c.y - a.y) - (b.y - a.y) * (c.x - a.x);